ska-telescope/mid-cbf-mcs/README.md

 The following settings are needed for the virtual machine, running on a Windows 10 host:
 * 4 CPUs
-* 8 GB RAM
+* 8 GB RAM (ideally more, maximum that VirtualBox recommends)
 * ~40 GB storage

 ## Install a virtual machine

-Download and install VirtualBox from: https://www.virtualbox.org/wiki/Downloads
+Download and install VirtualBox and the extension pack from: https://www.virtualbox.org/wiki/Downloads

 ## Install Ubuntu